Key aspects of the project

 Loch Long mouth: appx 3 moorings

-All moorings will be pay to use by either residents of the area or visitors.
+All moorings will be pay to use by either permanent or visitors.
+Moorings will be split appx 50/50 between permanent and visitor.

 Cost of use of a mooring will be confirmed and will be comparable to costs of Kyle & Plockton.